 Input/Output (I)

 Laboratory currently provides a NFS storage appliance for non-scratch data and a separate high-performance single-namespace Lustre filesystem as a scratch space.
-The configurations of these filesystems are summarized in .
+The configurations of these filesystems are summarized in Table 3-1.

 Table 3-1 Existing Laboratory-provided Storage/File System(s)